Eva Noblezada: Career

-Noblezada made her film debut in the Diane Paragas film Yellow Rose (2019) as the title character, Rose.
+Noblezada made her film debut in the Diane Paragas film Yellow Rose (2019) as the titular character, Rose.
 She starred alongside Lea Salonga, who originated the role of Kim in Miss Saigon.
 The film was released by Sony Pictures Stage 6 on October 9, 2020.
 In 2022, she starred in the film Easter Sunday, featuring an all-Filipino cast.
-In 2022, Blogtalk with MJ Racadio named er one of the "75 Most Influential Filipino-Americans".
+In 2022, Blogtalk with MJ Racadio named her one of the "75 Most Influential Filipino-Americans".